harness/developer-hub/tutorials/ci-pipelines/publish/ci-allure-report.md

 3. In your cloud storage, create a bucket or repo where you can upload your artifact.

    To access the artifact directly from the **Artifacts** tab, the upload location must be publicly available.
-If the location is not publicly available, you might need to log in to view the artifact.
-For example, this tutorial uses a publicly available GCS bucket to store the report.
+If the location is not publicly available, you might need to log in to view the artifact or use an different artifact URL (such as a console view URL).
+This tutorial uses a publicly available GCS bucket to store the report.

 ## Prepare artifacts to upload